sigsum/sigsum/doc/design.md

 Sharding means that the log has a predefined time during which logging requests are accepted.
 Once elapsed, the log can be shut down or be made read-only.
 - **checksum**: a cryptographic hash that commits to some data.
-- **signature**: a digital signature that is computed by a signer over the selected shard hint and checksum.
+- **signature**: a digital signature that is computed by a signer for the selected shard hint and checksum.
 - **key_hash**: a cryptographic hash of the signer's verification key that can be used to verify the signature.